 In 1982, urban visionary Jim Rouse and his wife Patty embarked on the most ambitious building project of their lives: ensuring that everyone across the country has a decent, affordable place to call home.
 This vision led to the creation of Partners (formerly Enterprise Foundation) in 1982.
-Forty years later, Enterprise is a family of companies working together to build opportunity in communities nationwide.
+More than forty years later, Enterprise is a family of companies working together to build opportunity in communities nationwide.
 Enterprise's mission is to make home and community places of pride, power and belonging, and to serve as platforms for resilience and upward mobility for all.
-Enterprise's threepronged strategy to increase housing supply, advance racial equity, and build resilience and upward mobility is carried out through three divisions - Solutions, Capital and Communities - that unify and leverage a family of companies to execute our work.
-A leading provider of affordable housing and community development capital and expertise, Enterprise works with partners - developers, investors, community-based non-profits and government representatives at all levels - to explore ideas, create innovative technical and policy solutions, and scale such solutions to transform today's challenges into tomorrow's opportunities.
-Since 1982, the Enterprise family of companies has created or preserved nearly 873,000 homes, invested \$54 billion and touched millions of lives.
+Enterprise's three-pronged strategy to increase housing supply, advance racial equity, and build resilience and upward mobility is carried out through three divisions - Solutions, Capital and Communities - that unify and leverage a family of companies to execute our work.
+A leading provider of affordable housing and community development capital and expertise, Enterprise works with partners - developers, investors, community-based nonprofits and government representatives at all levels - to explore ideas, create innovative technical and policy solutions, and scale such solutions to transform today's challenges into tomorrow's opportunities.
+Since 1982, the Enterprise family of companies has created or preserved nearly 951,000 homes, financed the creation of 26.4 million square feet of community space, invested \$64 billion, and touched millions of lives.

-As an organization-wide initiative which began in early 2021, Enterprise is leading a national strategy to advance an Equitable Path Forward for BIPOC and other historically marginalized developers in the real estate and community development industry by investing \$375 million in capital, grants and program support over five years to advance strategies that will: 1) invest directly in diverse developers to fill the capital gap created by decades of systemic racism, 2) strengthen development businesses through non-financial support, and 3) increase the talent pool and create career pathways for future leaders in the real estate industry.
+In an organization-wide initiative which began in early 2021, Enterprise is leading a national strategy to advance an Equitable Path Forward for BIPOC and other historically marginalized developers in the real estate and community development industry by investing an anticipated \$3.5 billion in capital, grants and program support over five years to advance strategies intended to: 1) invest directly in diverse developers to fill the capital gap created by decades of systemic racism, 2) strengthen development businesses through non-financial support, and 3) increase the talent pool and create career pathways for future leaders in the real estate industry.
 With its national breadth and local depth, Enterprise is uniquely positioned to invest in BIPOC and other historically marginalized developers who create and preserve affordable homes in diverse communities.
 Enterprise is working towards narrowing the capital gap attributable to longstanding racial disparities and providing equitable access to the capital resources required to gain power, autonomy and impact for these developers and the communities in which they work.

 Partners is governed by a Board of Trustees and is the parent organization of the Enterprise family of companies.
-Partners is a Maryland non-profit nonstock corporation and is an organization described in Section 501(c)(3) of the Code and a public charity within the meaning of Section 509(a)(1) of the Code.
-Partners' local office staff provide technical assistance, capacity building and program development jointly with ECLF, and policy and advocacy supporting ECLF's lending activities.
-Often the initial connection to a developer or borrower will be made by the local office staff.
+Partners is a Maryland nonprofit nonstock corporation and is an organization described in Section 501(c)(3) of the Code and a public charity within the meaning of Section 509(a)(1) of the Code.
+Partners' market office staff provide technical assistance, capacity building and program development jointly with ECLF, and policy and advocacy supporting ECLF's lending activities.
+Often the initial connection to a developer or borrower will be made by the market office staff.
 Local staff also have strong connections with the public agencies and are generally well versed in available subsidies to fill financing gaps.
-Partners is based in Columbia, Maryland but has local market offices in the following locations: Atlanta, Chicago, Cleveland, Denver, Detroit, Los Angeles, Mid-Atlantic (Baltimore and Washington, DC), New Orleans, New York, San Francisco and Seattle.
+Partners is based in Columbia, Maryland but works nationally and with state and local partners in all 50 states, Puerto Rico and the Virgin Islands.
+Our market offices serve local and regional needs across the country and include the following markets: California - Northern (San Francisco), California - Southern (Los Angeles), Chicago, Detroit, Gulf Coast (New Orleans), Mid-Atlantic (Baltimore and Washington DC), New York (New York City), Ohio (Cleveland), Pacific Northwest (Seattle), Rocky Mountain (Denver), Southeast (Atlanta), and Tribal Nations & Rural Communities.